-Abstract Flash Joule heating (FJH) can convert almost any carbon-based precursor into bulk quantities of graphene.
-This work explores the morphologies and properties of flash graphene (FG) generated from carbon black.
-It is shown that FG is partially comprised of sheets of turbostratic FG (tFG) that have a rotational mismatch between neighboring layers.
-The remainder of the FG is wrinkled graphene sheets that resemble non-graphitizing carbon.
-To generate high quality tFG sheets, a FJH duration of 30 - 100 ms is employed.
+Michael G. Stanford, Ksenia V. Bets, Duy X. Luong, Paul A. Advincula, Weiyin Chen, John Tianci Li, Zhe Wang, Emily A. McHugh, Wala A. Algozeeb, Boris I. Yakobson, and James M. Tour resemble nongraphitizing carbon.
+To generate high quality tFG sheets, a FJH duration of 30-100 ms is employed.
 Beyond 100 ms, the turbostratic sheets have time to AB-stack and form bulk graphite.
 Atomistic simulations reveal that generic thermal annealing yields predominantly wrinkled graphene which displays minimal to no alignment of graphitic planes, as opposed to the high-quality tFG that might be formed under the direct influence of current conducted through the material.
 The tFG was easily exfoliated via shear, hence the FJH process has the potential for bulk production of tFG without the need for pre-exfoliation using chemicals or high energy mechanical shear.

-Keywords flash Joule heating, graphene, turbostratic graphene, graphene morphology, FJH

-Graphene 2-dimensional sheet of sp-hybridized carbon. is а Due to the stable carbon-carbon covalent bonding and sp-hybridization, graphene exhibits high carrier mobility, thermal conductivity, and mechanical strength, among other favorable properties.
-Graphene is typically synthesized by chemically or mechanically intensive top-down methods or slow bottom-up methods.
-Top-down approaches often start with bulk graphite that is subsequently exfoliated into sheets by mechanical, electrochemical, or chemical processes, such as via the production of graphene oxide with subsequent reduction.
+KEYWORDS: flash Joule heating, graphene, turbostratic graphene, graphene morphology, FJH raphene is a 2-dimensional sheet of sp2-hybridized carbon.^{1,2} Because of the stable carbon-carbon covalent bonding and sp2-hybridization, graphene exhibits high carrier mobility,3 thermal conductivity,4 and mechanical strength, among other favorable properties.5 Graphene is typically synthesized by chemically or mechanically intensive top-down methods6 or slow bottom-up methods.^{2,7} Top-down approaches often start with bulk graphite that is subsequently exfoliated into sheets by mechanical, electrochemical, or chemical processes, such as via the production of graphene oxide with subsequent reduction.
 Bottom-up graphene growth is usually carried out by chemical vapor deposition (CVD), which is suitable for the growth of single to few-layer graphene films.
-However, CVD growth typically results in small quantities of graphene and is not a suitable method for bulk graphene production where a large mass of graphene is desired.
+However, CVD growth typically results in small quantities of graphene and is not a suitable method for bulk graphene production, where a large mass of graphene is desired.

-Arc discharge and pulsed wire discharge have been demonstrated as electrical methods to generate graphene or AB-stacked graphene nanoplatelets.
+Arc discharge8 and pulsed wire discharge9 have been demonstrated as electrical methods to generate graphene or AB-stacked graphene nanoplatelets.
 However, these methods generate graphene from exfoliation of bulk graphite, and not by a bottom up synthesis.
-Recently, bulk quantities of flash graphene (FG) have been generated in a process by which virtually any carbon source is converted to graphene using flash Joule heating (FJH).
-The FG is largely turbostratic, which facilitates ease in exfoliation and dispersibility.
-The turbostratic FG (tFG) is significantly mechanically, electronically and optically decoupled from neighboring sheets, resulting in spectroscopic signatures similar to high-quality monolayer graphene.
-The high-power FJH rapidly heats the carbon precursor and causes outgassing of non-carbon elements.
+Recently, bulk quantities of flash graphene (FG) have been generated in a process by which virtually any carbon source is converted to graphene using flash Joule heating (FJH).10 The FG is largely turbostratic, which facilitates ease in exfoliation and dispersibility.
+The turbostratic FG (tFG) is significantly mechanically, electronically, and optically decoupled from neighboring sheets, resulting in spectroscopic signatures similar to high-quality monolayer graphene.
+The high-power FJH rapidly heats the carbon precursor and causes outgassing of noncarbon elements.
 Rapid cooling prevents rotational registration of graphene sheets and promotes the formation of tFG sheets.
 In this work, the production and morphology of FG are studied.
 The mechanism is explored by which turbostratic sheets are assembled.